StoneStepsInc/StoneStepsWebalizer/src/vs-projects.md

 references to the combined user-defined macros in these property sheets.

 The package project is configured to build only for release configurations.

+## test

+A unit test project.
+Currently includes object files from the webalizer project build for linking purposes.